 Maxwell Food Centre

 The popular Maxwell Food Centre completes the trifecta of stellar hawker centres in the Chinatown area.
-This one-floor food court offers a superb variety of local dishes to suit all tastes.
+This one-floor food court was the second I visited in Singapore, and one I returned to multiple times on my three visits to the city.
+Whenever I stop in, I’m always amazed at the superb variety of local dishes to suit all tastes.

-Much of its fame these days was no doubt sparked by a visit from the late Anthony Bourdain.
-On Parts Unknown, he dubbed the signature fragrant rice dish at Tian Tian Hainanese Chicken Rice one of his favourites in Singapore.
+Much of the centre’s current fame was sparked by a visit from the late Anthony Bourdain.
+On Parts Unknown, he dubbed the signature fragrant rice dish at Tian Tian Hainanese Chicken Rice (#01-10/11) one of his favourites in Singapore.

-(Truthfully, the chicken rice found elsewhere in Maxwell Food Centre is often as good—and without the perpetual long queue!
-Try out Ah Tai Hainanese Chicken Rice to test the theory.)
+(Truthfully, I found the chicken rice found elsewhere in Maxwell Food Centre just as good—and without the perpetual long queue!
+Try out Ah Tai Hainanese Chicken Rice to test my theory.)

 Already exhausted the chicken rice stalls?
-There’s a handful of other dishes worth seeking out at Maxwell Food Centre.
+There’s a handful of other dishes I’d recommend seeking out at Maxwell Food Centre.

 Nearest MRT station: Chinatown MRT (NE4), Exit B